snarrenberg/westerparse/docs/website.rst

  	 The following voice-leading errors were found:

 		 Forbidden parallel motion to octave going into bar 2.
 	  Forbidden parallel motion to fifth going into bar 4.
 		 Prohibited leap of a fourth in bars 2 to 3.

+At any point, the user has the option of downloading